zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_The_Symbiotic_Entity.md

 ---

-## 3. Temporal Dilation: Travel to the Future
+## 3. Temporal Dilation: Forward Waiting Within the Current

 ### 3.1 The High-Coherence Bubble